dbtdsilva/multisweeper/README.md

 At the moment there is only a Console version implemented using PDCurses (more details can be found in the following section).

 ## Console version
-This implementation was done using PDCurses (to support multiplatform since ncurses is only for Linux).
+This implementation was done using PDCurses (to support multiplatform since ncurses is only for Linux) and can be found in the project "MultisweeperConsole".

 This visual interface example implements all the functionality previwed by the Engine.
 It means that it is possible to manipulate board, players and the game.
 The following image shows and example of a game with 4 players.